-Students, parents, friends among the dead in shootings
+Couples, parents, friends among the dead in shootings

-Nearly 1,600 miles (2,575 kilometers) apart, the cities of El Paso, Texas, and Dayton, Ohio, have been united in grief and pain by a pair of shootings that left more than 30 people dead.
+Couples died together.
+A man was killed during an outing with his beloved son.
+Another protected his wife and granddaughter before he was fatally shot.

-In the Texas border city, a shooter who opened fire at a Walmart store left 22 people dead and some two dozen injured.
-Hours later, at an entertainment district in Ohio, another gunman killed nine people and injured at least 27 others.
+A shooter on Saturday opened fire at a Walmart store in the Texas border city of El Paso , leaving 22 people dead and some two dozen injured.
+Hours later, at an entertainment district in Dayton, Ohio , another gunman killed nine people and injured more than two dozen others.

 Here are the stories of some of the victims:

-Note: This story has been corrected to reflect that Brickhouse and not Warren-Curtis had recently relocated to Ohio.